rundeck/rundeck/docs/en/developer/02-plugins.md

 ### Metadata

-* the `Rundeck-Plugin-Version` has updated to `1.1`.
+* the `Rundeck-Plugin-Version` for Java plugins has updated to `1.1`.
 If a plugin specifies the earlier `1.0`, Rundeck 1.5 will not load it.
+*

 ### Java Interfaces